 Before you travel to the UAE, please check your visa requirements and make sure you have a valid visa if needed.
-Holders of non-standard passports and travel documents may also have different entry requirements: please check your visa and passport requirements here.
+Holders of non-standard passports and travel documents may also have different entry requirements: find out if you need to apply for a visa.

 Visas on arrival

 If your country of nationality appears on the list below, no advance visa arrangements are required to visit the UAE.
 Simply disembark your flight at Dubai International Airport and proceed to Immigration, where your passport will be stamped with a 30-day visit visa free of charge.
 This can be extended for an additional 30 days at an additional charge.